PhuyalGaurav/Finance-sikau/README.md

 ﻿# Finance-sikau

-This is a simple flask application for trading stocks.
+This is a simple flask application for learning about trading stocks.

 ## Pre-Requisites:
 - Python